7 Best Historical Places in Islamabad to Visit

 3. Taxila City

 If you are a history fanatic or wish to travel to the old times, you must visit this one of the most magnificent and historical places in Pakistan.
 Taxila is an ancient city located 32 km – 20 km away in the northwest of Islamabad near Grand Trunk Road.
 The word Taxila means the city of cut stone.
 The ruins of the city dated back to the Achaemenid Empire of the 6th century BCE.
 In the region of Islamabad, Taxila city is the most visited and one of the most historical places.
 In the mid of the 19th century, a great archaeologist named Sir Alexander Cunningham rediscovered the Taxila City.
 UNESCO declared it as a World Heritage Site in 1980.
 In 2006, it was noticed that Taxila became one of the best tourist destinations.
+Tourism companies in Pakistan have special offers and packages for history enthusiasts.
 Some of its ruins revealed the city evacuated after the destruction of the Indus Valley Civilisation.
 It is famous as the Home to Gandhara Civilization.
 It shows the ornament of urban evolution on the Indian subcontinent through four settlement sites that are:

 4. Lok Virsa Museum

 Lok Virsa Museum is located at the heart of the Shakarparian hills.
+This historical place is just a few minutes from the Shifa International Hospital, one of the top private hospitals in Islamabad.
 It expresses the living cultures, traditions, and history of Pakistan.
 It was established in 1974 as a tribute to Pakistan’s culture.
 The museum consists of buildings and an outdoor museum as well.
 Later in 2002, the museum became an independent institute.
 Lok Virsa, one of the most historical places, had a great collection of antique items like statues, pictures, ceramics, music, and textile work.
 It covers a total area of 60,000 sq with various exhibition halls.
 Usually, it’s known as a museum for the people of Pakistan.
 Besides, all in all, it also had a library consisting of a tremendous collection of old antique books.
 The museum is controlled and maintained by Lok Virsa – the National Institute of Folk & Traditional Heritage.

 5. Pakistan Museum of Natural History